danielmurphy1/SnakeGame/README.md

 In creating this game, I also increaed my debugging skills.
 It is one thing to debug an app that relies on user input to move through the code, but when debugging using the setInterval() function, it is even more important to watch the code to follow the logic.

-Lastly, the most challenging portion of cretaing this game was getting the snake to continously grow and be redrawn properly with each draw during each iteration of the setInterval() function.
+Lastly, the most challenging portion of creating this game was getting the snake to continously grow and be redrawn properly with each draw during each iteration of the setInterval() function.
 Here, I found that it was only necessary to move the "head" of the snake (which is the first element in an array that makes up the snake's body), and then to redraw each added body unit (an element in the arry) from back to front, each taking the previous position of the piece in front of it.
 I learned a very good amount in creating this game, and I look forward to take what I learned in this app and implement it into my future projects.

 ### Author